MCP Inspector

 by Model Context Protocol

-The visual testing and debugging tool for MCP servers.
+The official visual, CLI and terminal harness for testing and debugging MCP servers.

 Overview